 - describe partnership-centred care

-- explain the benefits of a partnership-centred model of care for older people, their family and healthcare teams
+- explain the benefits of a partnership-centred model of care for older people, their family, friends and healthcare teams

 - develop and apply partnership-centred care strategies to best support the needs and preferences of older people.

-For an overview of all course activities and steps, see your To do list.
+For an overview of all course activities and steps, see the to do tab at the top of this page.

 Meet the team

-Your Lead Educator for this course is Professor Alison Hutchinson, a leading, internationally renowned practice-based research and teaching academic specialising in aged care.
+Your Lead Educator for this course is Alfred Deakin Professor Alison Hutchinson, a leading, internationally renowned practice-based research and teaching academic specialising in aged care.

 Alison is supported in this course by Associate Professor Helen Forbes, an experienced academic who specialises in teaching, learning and the quality of student experience at Deakin University.